 How is alcohol withdrawal treated?

-You may get medicine to treat the symptoms, whether you are at home or in a medical center.
+You may get medicine to treat withdrawal symptoms, whether you detox at home or in a medical center.
 Medicine that treats seizures can also help.
-Your doctor will explain what types of medicine might help you.
-You may start with a high dose of medicine and then take smaller amounts over several days.
-There are also medicines that can help you avoid alcohol while you recover.
+You may start with a high dose and then take smaller amounts over several days.
+There's also medicine that can help you avoid alcohol while you recover.

+After detox, the focus shifts to staying alcohol-free.
+You can learn skills that help you stay sober as you recover.
+You also may get medicine to help you stay sober.
 Most people get some type of therapy, such as group counseling.
-You also may need medicine to help you stay sober.
 Treatment doesn't focus on alcohol use alone.
 It may address other parts of your life, like your relationships, work, medical problems, and home life.

-• Make sure there's no alcohol in the house.
-This includes drinks as well as liquid medicines, rubbing alcohol, and certain flavorings like vanilla extract.
+• Make sure there's no alcohol in your home.
+This includes drinks as well as liquid medicines, rubbing alcohol, and some flavorings like vanilla extract.

 • Try not to hang out with people you used to drink with.

-• Eat snacks such as fruit, cheese and crackers, and pretzels.
+• If you crave alcohol, eat snacks such as fruit, cheese and crackers, and pretzels.
 High-carbohydrate foods may help reduce the craving for alcohol.

 <cipublic-spinner variant="large"><span>Loading…</span></cipublic-spinner>